 Get vaccinated

 Immunizations help prevent serious illnesses and will help keep your children and other children safe.
-Sanford Children’s Pediatrician Stephanie Hanson, M.D., recommends parents talk with their provider about what vaccinations are needed at every age.
+Sanford Children’s pediatrician Stephanie Hanson, M.D., recommends parents talk with their provider about what vaccinations are needed at every age.
 Additionally, she encourages parents to review vaccine requirements for grades K–12 in the state your child attends school.

-Catch some zzz’s
+Catch some z’s

 “Since it might take time for your child to get back into the school routine, starting a few weeks before school starts, have them go to bed 10 to 15 minutes earlier every four to five days until they are on their school routine,” says Sanford Health pediatric sleep specialist Arveity Setty, M.D.
 “Waking them up earlier is also helpful in this process.”